 Poems will be divided into 4 categories through three rounds of judging, two preliminary and one final.
 All Honorable Mention poems that make the second cut will be sent anonymously to the final judge

 - Contest winners and finalists

 - Honorable Mention (those who make the second cut)

 - Runners-up (those who make the first cut)

 - Heartsong entries (we honor all who share their heartsongs with us)

 Submissions must be received online or in P.O.
-Box 160 by the 31 st of August each year.
+Box 160 by the 30th of August each year.

 Winners and finalists will be notified privately.
-A public announcement will be made on the Talking Gourds website by October 1st .
+A public announcement will be made on the Talking Gourds website by early October.
 Winners and finalist will receive their checks and certificates in the mail.
-Each of them will be invited to be a featured reader at our Bardic Trails Zoom Poetry Series hosted through the Wilkinson Library through the following year (in this case 2023).
+Each of them will be eligible to be a featured reader at our Bardic Trails Zoom Poetry Series hosted through the Wilkinson Library through the following year (in this case 2023).
 Featured readers receive a $100 honorarium for their virtual performance.